OpenRG/WB-India/README.md

 In the text editors Atom, Sublime Text 3, and Vim, you can install Linter packages that highlight areas of your code that break PEP 8 rules and tell you what the violation is.

-There are fewer conventions in docstring structure, but we have developed some of our own that are outlined in the [PythonFuncs.ipynb](https://github.com/OpenSourceMacro/BootCamp2018/blob/master/Tutorials/PythonFuncs.ipynb) Jupyter notebook.
+There are fewer conventions in docstring structure, but we have developed some of our own that are outlined in the [PythonFuncs.ipynb](https://github.com/OpenRG/WB-India/blob/master/Tutorials/PythonFuncs.ipynb) Jupyter notebook.
 See especially Sections 3 and 4 of the Jupyter notebook.

-## 4. Git and GitHub tutorial

-We have included a tutorial on using [Git and GitHub.com](https://github.com/OpenRG/OG-JRC/blob/master/Tutorials/git_tutorial.pdf) in the [Tutorials](https://github.com/OpenRG/OG-JRC/tree/master/Tutorials) directory of this repository.
-Git is a powerful version control software that comes natively installed on many machines and is widely used.
-GitHub.com is the most widely used online platform for hosting open source projects and integrating with Git software.
-Git has a significant learning curve, but it is essential for large collaborations that involve software development.

-## 5. Jupyter Notebooks
+## 4. Jupyter Notebooks

 [Jupyter notebooks](http://jupyter.org/) are files that end with the `*.ipynb` suffix.
 These notebooks are opened in a browser environment and are an open source web application that combines instructional text with live executable and modifyable code for many different programming platforms (e.g., Python, R, Julia).
 Jupyter notebooks are an ideal tool for teaching programming as they provide the code for a user to execute and they also provide the context and explanation for the code.
-We have provided a number of Jupyter notebooks in the [Tutorials](https://github.com/OpenRG/OG-JRC/tree/master/Tutorials) folder of this repository.
+We have provided a number of Jupyter notebooks in the [Tutorials](https://github.com/OpenRG/WB-India/tree/master/Tutorials) folder of this repository.

 These notebooks used to be Python-specific, and were therefore called iPython notebooks (hence the `*.ipynb` suffix).
 But Jupyter notebooks now support many programming languages, although the name still pays homage to Python with the vestigal "py" in "Jupyter".
 The notebooks execute code from the kernel of the specific programming language on your local machine.

-Jupyter notebooks capability will be automatically installed with your download of the [Anaconda distribution](https://www.continuum.io/downloads) of Python.
-If you did not download the Anaconda distribution of Python, you can download Jupyter notebooks separately by following the instructions on the Jupyter [install page](http://jupyter.org/install.html).
+Jupyter notebooks capability will be automatically installed with your download of the [Anaconda distribution](https://www.anaconda.com/download/) of Python.
+If you did not download the Anaconda distribution of Python, you can download Jupyter notebooks separately by following the instructions on the Jupyter [install page](http://jupyter.org/install).

-### 5.1.
+### 4.1.
 Opening a Jupyter notebook

 Once Jupyter is installed--whether through Anaconda or through the Jupyter website--you can open a Jupyter notebook by the following steps.

 1. Navigate in your terminal to the folder in which the Jupyter notebook files reside.
-In the case of the Jupyter notebook tutorials in this repository, you would navigate to the `~/OG-JRC/Tutorials/` directory.
+In the case of the Jupyter notebook tutorials in this repository, you would navigate to the `~/WB-India/Tutorials/` directory.
 2. Type `jupyter notebook` at the terminal prompt.
 3. A Jupyter notebook session will open in your browser, showing the available `*.ipynb` files in that directory.
+  *  In some cases, you might receive a prompt in the terminal telling you to paste a url into your browser.
 4. Double click on the Jupyter notebook you would like to open.

-It is worth noting that you can also simply navigate to the URL of the Jupyter notebook file in the GitHub repository on the web (e.g., [https://github.com/OpenRG/OG-JRC/blob/master/Tutorials/PythonReadIn.ipynb](https://github.com/OpenRG/OG-JRC/blob/master/Tutorials/PythonReadIn.ipynb)).
+It is worth noting that you can also simply navigate to the URL of the Jupyter notebook file in the GitHub repository on the web (e.g., [https://github.com/OpenRG/WB-India/blob/master/Tutorials/PythonReadIn.ipynb](https://github.com/OpenRG/WB-India/blob/master/Tutorials/PythonReadIn.ipynb)).
 You can read the Jupyter notebook on GitHub.com, but you cannot execute any of the cells.
-You can only execute the cells in the Jupyter notebook when you follow the steps above and open the file from your terminal.
+You can only execute the cells in the Jupyter notebook when you follow the steps above and open the file from a Jupyter notebook session in your browser.

-### 5.2.
+### 4.2.
 Using an open Jupyter notebook

 Once you have opened a Jupyter notebook, you will find the notebook has two main types of cells: Markdown cells and Code cells.
 Markdown cells have formatted Jupyter notebook markdown text, and serve primarily to present context for the coding cells.
 A reference for the markdown options in Jupyter notebooks is found in the [Jupyter markdown documentation page](http://jupyter-notebook.readthedocs.io/en/latest/examples/Notebook/Working%20With%20Markdown%20Cells.html).